wesleycamargo/azure-docs.pt-br/articles/iot-suite/iot-suite-connected-factory-configure.md

 ### <a name="visual-appearance"></a>Aparência

-As propriedades nesta categoria definem a aparência do painel fábrica conectada.
+As propriedades nesta categoria definem a aparência do painel Connected Factory.
 Os exemplos incluem:

 * NOME
 * DESCRIÇÃO